chichunchen/cpp-concurrent-fundamentals/README.md

-# Concurrent Toolkits in CPlusPlus
+# Concurrent Fundamentals in CPlusPlus
-Implement concurrent primitives using standard thread library in C++.
+Implement concurrent primitives such as locks, barriers, and data structures using standard thread library in C++.

+## TODO
+- [ ] work stealing queue
+- [ ] ctrie
+- [ ] concurrent hash table

 ## Usage
 ```